refresh-bio/FAMSA/README.md

 - improved interface for tree import/export (e.g., possibility to export a tree without doing an alignment),
 - GPU mode no longer supported.

 IMPORTANT NOTE: `-dist_export` produces distance matrix with different sequence ordering than in FASTA file.
-Please do not use it until fixed!
-The bug is present in both `master` and `experimental` branches.
+The bug has been fixed in the `experimental` branch(release 1.5.12).

 ## Installation and configuration